 - i) On the first day of illness, the NCHD should arrange to advise his/her supervising Consultant / Clinical Director and Medical Administration/Hospital Administration at the earliest possible time (where possible not later than 1 hour before starting time) of the absence from work.
 In the case of night duty, where possible notice should be given not later than 3.00 p.m. on the day in question.
 The supervisors should be advised of the reason(s) and the expected duration of the absence. - ii) If the absence exceeds two continuous days, a medical certificate must be submitted to the Employer on the third day.
-This certificate should specify the nature of the illness, the likely duration (but not exceeding one week) and should be signed by the NCHD's General Practitioner or attending Consultant. - iii) The NCHD must give an indication of when he/she will be able to return to work as early as possible.
+This certificate should specify the nature of the illness, the likely duration (but not exceeding one week) and should be signed by the NCHD's General Practitioner or attending Consultant. - iii) The NCHD must give an indication of when he/she will be able to return to work as early as possible. - iv) The NCHD may be granted payment under the Sick Pay Scheme for absences due to illness or injury.
+Granting of sick pay is subject to compliance with the Employer's sick leave policy. - v) In accordance with Section 5 of Department of Health Circular 05/2014 (which covers employees on fixed term and specified purpose contracts), the entitlement to sick leave for NCHDs will accrue on the basis of 35 days full pay and 35 days half pay per year of service, and proportionately less for an incomplete year, up to a maximum of 92 days full pay and 91 days half pay in a four-year period. - vi) Service provided over a number of fixed-term contracts in the public health service shall be considered cumulatively for the accrual of paid sick leave. - g) Maternity Leave - i) The Employer will give due regard to rostering of a pregnant NCHD who presents a medical certificate requiring a change in work pattern. - ii) Pregnant NCHDs are entitled to the following benefits: - (1) 26 consecutive weeks maternity leave. - (2) Up to 16 weeks additional unpaid maternity leave. - (3) Time off work without loss of pay to attend ante natal and post natal appointments. - (4) Health and safety leave in certain circumstances. - (5) Where the death of the mother occurs within 18 weeks of the birth, the balance of her leave is transferred to the father of the child. - (6) Protection of your job during maternity leave, additional maternity leave, fathers leave, health and safety leave and time off for ante natal and post natal care. - (7) The right not to be dismissed for any pregnancy related reason from the beginning of pregnancy until the end of maternity leave. - iii) While on maternity leave, an NCHD will receive her normal basic pay, less any amount attributable to overtime, night work or shift work, unsocial hours payments, or on call fees.
+NCHDs are entitled to maternity pay from their existing employer for a full 26 week period, including in circumstances where the contract expires prior to the end of their maternity leave and irrespective of whether they remain in Ireland.

-- iv) The NCHD may be granted payment under the Sick Pay Scheme for absences due to illness or injury.
-Granting of sick pay is subject to compliance with the Employer's sick leave policy. - v) NCHDs are covered by the terms of the Public Service Management (Sick Leave) Regulations 2014 (S.I.
-No. 124 of 2014) (ref Department of Health Circular 05/2014). - vi) In accordance with Section 5 of Department of Health Circular 05/2014 (which covers employees on fixed term and specified purpose contracts), the entitlement to sick leave for NCHDs will accrue on the basis of 35 days full pay and 35 days half pay per year of service, and proportionately less for an incomplete year, up to a maximum of 92 days full pay and 91 days half pay in a four-year period. - g) Maternity Leave - i) The Employer will give due regard to rostering of a pregnant NCHD who presents a medical certificate requiring a change in work pattern. - ii) Pregnant NCHDs are entitled to the following benefits: - (1) 26 consecutive weeks maternity leave. - (2) Up to 16 weeks additional unpaid maternity leave. - (3) Time off work without loss of pay to attend ante natal and post natal appointments. - (4) Health and safety leave in certain circumstances. - (5) Where the death of the mother occurs within 18 weeks of the birth, the balance of her leave is transferred to the father of the child. - (6) Protection of your job during maternity leave, additional maternity leave, fathers leave, health and safety leave and time off for ante natal and post natal care. - (7) The right not to be dismissed for any pregnancy related reason from the beginning of pregnancy until the end of maternity leave. - iii) While on maternity leave, an NCHD will receive her normal basic pay and Living Out Allowance, less any amount attributable to overtime, night work or shift work, unsocial hours payments, or on call fees.
-NCHDs are entitled to maternity pay from their existing employer for a full 26 week period, including in circumstances where the contract expires prior to the end of their maternity leave and irrespective of whether they remain in Ireland. - iv) Paid maternity leave will count as service in all respects e.g. for the purpose of annual leave, incremental credit etc. Maternity leave will not be treated as part of any other leave (including sick leave or annual leave) to which you are entitled.
+- iv) Paid maternity leave will count as service in all respects e.g. for the purpose of annual leave, incremental credit etc. Maternity leave will not be treated as part of any other leave (including sick leave or annual leave) to which you are entitled.
 Full details are available in employee handbook. - h) Paternity Leave